Talent & start-up incubator for persons with refugee and migrant background

 “We firmly believe in the democratisation of entrepreneurial education and the creation of economic opportunities for all.
 Therefore, we envision a society that is open to new entrepreneurial ideas, in which everyone can contribute their skills and potential, and which values diversity as a strength, regardless of gender, nationality, religion, race or socio-economic background.“

-We offer specialized and bilingual Entrepreneurship Programmes, which bring together locals and entrepreneurs with refugee and migrant backgrounds in a space of collaborative skill-sharing.
+We offer specialized and bilingual Programmes, which bring together locals and persons with refugee and migrant backgrounds in a space of collaborative skill-sharing.